daebakk/Data-Science-Project/README.md

-# This Repository is  for Data Science Class  in CNU
+# This repository is  for Data science class  in CNU